microsoft/fhir-starter/README.md

 ![deployment](./docs/images/architecture/deployment.png)

 ---
+__Note:__ The `deployFhirStarter.bash` script is designed and tested for the Azure Cloud Shell - Bash Shell environment.

 ## Deployment
-For instructions on getting started with the deployment, please go to the [scripts](./scripts) directory.
 To deploy resources in Azure, you must have an active Azure Subscription.
 Read [here](https://azure.microsoft.com/en-us/free/) about obtaining an Azure Subscription.
+For instructions on getting started with the deployment, please visit the [scripts](./scripts) directory in this repo.

 __Next Steps__ Complete Setup steps detailed **[here](./scripts)**.